 Once your fixed-rate or variable-rate mortgage ends, you will be transferred onto your lender’s SVR mortgage.
 For some people, making the switch to a new mortgage deal can be a hassle so they decide to remain on their existing lender’s default interest rate.
 But is this a good idea?

 Therefore, it is wise to compare mortgages as your financial position will be improved if you switch to a deal with a more affordable mortgage interest rate.
-You have the choice of both fixed-rate mortgages and variable rate mortgages, and whatever you choose, you should get a deal with cheaper interest than your existing lender’s SVR.
+You have the choice of both fixed-rate mortgages and variable-rate mortgages or even a tracker mortgage, and whatever you choose, you should get a deal with cheaper interest than your existing lender’s SVR.

 Of course, you don’t have to compare the mortgage market alone.
-If you choose to use a mortgage broker, they will look for the best mortgage deals on your behalf, including the fixed rate latest tracker rate mortgages and the most affordable fixed mortgage deals.
+If you choose to use a mortgage broker, they will look for the best mortgage deals with the lowest mortgage repayments on your behalf.

 What is the Current Standard Variable Rate?

-The current Bank of England base rate is 2.25% but as a mortgage lender’s SVR can vary, the interest they charge might be higher or lower than the base rate, depending on which bank or building society you turn to.
+The current Bank of England base rate is currently 4% (as of February 2023) but as a mortgage lender’s SVR can vary, the interest rate they charge might be higher or lower than the base rate, depending on which bank or building society you turn to.

-To give you a couple of examples, Barclay’s SVR is currently 4.99% at the time of writing, based on figures here and the Nationwide’s standard mortgage rate is currently 3.99%, according to the information here.
+To give you a couple of examples, Barclay’s SVR is currently 6.49% at the time of writing, based on figures here and the Nationwide’s standard mortgage rate is currently also 6.99%, according to the information here.

 Benefits of a Standard Variable Rate Mortgage